rapidDevGroup/autoCMS/README.md

 ## Special Thanks

-Thanks to toroPHP [https://github.com/anandkunal/ToroPHP](git repository here) for the wonderful small routing library.
+Thanks to toroPHP https://github.com/anandkunal/ToroPHP for the wonderful small routing library.

-Also thanks to David Miller for the free bootstrap theme that can be found [http://startbootstrap.com/template-overviews/sb-admin-2/](here).
+Also thanks to David Miller for the free bootstrap theme that can be found here http://startbootstrap.com/template-overviews/sb-admin-2/

 ## License